Can I Use Roofing Tar On My Driveway? (Answered + Best Alternatives)

 Keep It Clean

 The driveway can have many different stains on it.
-Most people do car repairs on their driveway, or cars can leak some fluids on there.
+Most people do car repairs on their driveway, or cars can leak some fluids there.
 Cleaning up the oil spills can help maintain your driveway as some of the oils can damage the material and reduce its durability.
 Use detergents and scrubbers to remove old and new oil stains completely.

 A clean driveway gives an impressive view, while a dirty driveway might seem ugly and reduce a home’s value or design.